Motor City Mission Fellowship Criteria

 Stage 1 - Pitch your idea

-Think of Stage 1 as the outline of your final proposal.
 You’ll need to communicate clearly and spell correctly but you don’t need to give us a complete plan as to how your project will be carried out.
 At this stage our team needs to understand what you want to do and get caught up in your excitement to make it happen.

-Stage 2 - Final Proposal
+Stage 2 - Finished Proposal

 Elements to include in a final proposal